- Can I receive college credit for my military training?

 The options above represent different ways to achieve fulltime status.
 Note that you will only receive your full allowance of VA benefits during the time you are classified as fulltime, which the VA calculates on a day-to-day basis.
-For example, if you take 3 credit hours during session A (12 weeks) and 3 credit hours during session B (6 weeks), you will be classified as fulltime for the 6 weeks that sessions A and B overlap, but then less than half-time status (reduced benefits) once session B ends.
+For example, if you take 3 credit hours during session C (12 weeks) and 3 credit hours during session A (6 weeks), you will be classified as fulltime for the 6 weeks that sessions C and A overlap, but then less than half-time status (reduced benefits) once session A ends.

 19. Does not being classified as a fulltime student affect other VA educational benefits?
 If you are a recipient of Chapter 33(Post 9/11 G.I.
 Bill) educational benefits, you must be registered for course credits that constitute at least 51% of fulltime status (for undergraduates, this is a minimum of 6.12 credit hours) to receive the Basic Allowance for Housing (BAH).
 Credit-hour totals that are based on multiple or overlapping sessions (like during the Summer semester) must be approved by the FSU Student Veterans Center to ensure they meet Chapter 33 BAH requirements.
 Also, in order to avoid a drastic reduction in BAH, at least one credit hour each semester must physically take place on campus.
 Recipients of non-Chapter 33 educational benefits who take less than half the fulltime credit hours will have their tuition and fees only paid for by the VA (up to the monthly cap based on the rate of pursuit) either through a single payment for the semester or by providing a portion of the tuition and fees each month.